amrrdev/amrmubarak.me/content/posts/database-indexing-strategies.md

 CREATE INDEX idx_documents_content ON documents USING GIN(to_tsvector('english', content));
 ```

-GIN indexes are inverted indexes—they map each element (word, array value, JSON key) to the rows containing it.
+GIN indexes are inverted indexes.
+They map each element (word, array value, JSON key) to the rows containing it.
 They're larger and slower to update than B-trees, but for the problems they solve, there's no alternative.

 ### GiST Indexes